MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/use-case-information-protection.md

 ---

-# Automatically applying Azure Information Protection classification labels
+# Automatically apply Azure Information Protection classification labels

 In a perfect world, all your employees understand the importance of information protection and work within your policies.
 But in a real world, it's probable that a partner who works with accounting uploads a document to your Box repository with the wrong permissions, and a week later you realize that your enterprise's confidential information was leaked to your competition.